ks1912/testing-world/README.md

 ### 🚀 Get Started Now!
 Feel free to explore, contribute, and learn from this repository.
 If you have any questions or suggestions, don't hesitate to create an issue or a pull request!

 ---

-# testing-world
-Exploring testing tools like Playwright, Cypress, Webdriver.io and many more.
-One stop platform for all Functional Testing and Non Functional Testing.
-Don't worry we will see how manual testing is still important and valid.

----
 ### 📫 Contact